 Anita’s experience demonstrates that with the right technology a real estate photography business can thrive and grow even during a pandemic that has devastated large swaths of the economy.

-“Real estate is bustling right now, and the market in Halifax is great,” says Anita.
+“Real estate is thriving right now, and the market in Halifax is great,” says Anita.
 “The iGUIDE camera is a key part of my real estate business right now.
-Some agents use it on every property, while Some agents use it on a few.
+Some agents use it on every property, while some use it on a few.
 Some agents call me specifically to do iGUIDE because they have somebody else that they use for photography, but they don’t offer iGUIDE.
 So, it is a huge piece of my business now.”